ostwalprasad/ostwalprasad.github.io/_posts/2019-01-20-PCA using python.markdown

 category: machine-learning
 tags: [machine learning,regression,scikit-learn,PCA]
 ---

 ## Introduction

-PCA is dimension reduction technique which takes set of possibly correlated variables and tranforms into linearly uncorrelated principal components.
+PCA is a dimension reduction technique which takes set of possibly correlated variables and tranforms into linearly uncorrelated principal components.
 It is used to emphasize variations and bring out strong patterns in a dataset.

 In simple words, principal component analysis is a method of extracting important variables from a large set of variables available in a data set.
 It extracts low dimensional set of features from a high dimensional data set with a motive to capture as much information as possible.